 Kate Morris has been a Speech Pathologist for 18 years with experience working with both adults and children in a variety of settings including acute and rehabilitation hospitals, community health and aged care facilities.
 Kate has a particular interest in stroke, traumatic brain injury and neurodegenerative disease.
 Kate is the team leader for the Hunter New England region and is based in Newcastle.

 Brianna Massey joined the Everyday Independence team in 2015 after completing her Masters of Occupational Therapy at La Trobe University.
 With a background in paediatrics Brianna enjoys working closely with children and their families to support them to build capacity and independence.
 Brianna also has an interest in Acquired Brain Injury, sensory processing and behavioural support.
-Brianna is the team leader for the North Eastern Melbourne and Western Melbourne teams and is based in Epping.
+Brianna is the team leader for the Western Melbourne team and is based in Derrimut.

 Elyse Hower has been an Occupational Therapist at Everyday Independence since 2013.
 With extensive expertise in paediatrics she loves having the opportunity to work closely with families and see each child grow and develop.
 Just recently Elyse has shifted her focus to working with adults and has a keen interest in assistive technology, vehicle modifications, sensory processing and behavioural support.
 Elyse is the team leader for the Inner Eastern Melbourne team which is located in Blackburn.

 Madi Koehler studied Occupational Therapy at Deakin University.
 She joined Everyday Independence in 2015 and is the Team Leader for the Barwon team, located in Geelong.
 Madi’s passion is paediatrics and she enjoys working with children and their families in their natural environments whether that be at their home, at school or in the community.
 Madi has a keen interest in establishing routines to support the families she works with to have more positive and successful days.